§ 704 Election of a telecommunications service provider to be governed by this subchapter.

 (a) A service provider is not required to provide notice to the Commission for any new service.

 (b) Competitive services, including new services, and basic services, other than switched access, are not subject to mandatory tariff or other filing requirements except as specifically provided in this subchapter.

-(d) Basic services other than switched access may be abandoned pursuant to § 203A of this title.
-Notwithstanding the provisions of § 203A(d) of this title, a service provider may abandon a competitive service at any time.
+(c) Notwithstanding the provisions of § 203A(d) of this title, a service provider may abandon a competitive service at any time.